LoyolaChicagoBooks/introcs-csharp/rst/monotools.rst

 #.
 Make sure Mono is installed first.

 #.
-Now go to <http://monodevelop.com> (not Xamararin for the open source version).
-   This link appears on the Mono page, too.
+Now go to http://monodevelop.com.  **Note**:  Do *not* use a version
+   that is linked to the
+   mono-project.com site.
+Getting the suggested open-source version from http://monodevelop.com should not lead to a prompt for your email address....

 #.
 As with Mono, we need to look for the downloads link.
    You should download the *stable* version.